jnolf/NFL_Pass_Predicting/README.md

 ### 6. DELIVERY
-- Present a final Jupyter Notebook
+- Present a final Jupyter Notebook that utilizes a written report format
 - Make modules used and project files available on Github

 ----